ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-h3-datagram.md

 Implementations of HTTP/3 that support the DATAGRAM extension will provide a flow identifier allocation service.
-That service will allow applications co-located with HTTP/3 to request a unique Flow Identifier that they can subsequently use for their own purposes.
-The HTTP/3 implementation will then parse the Flow Identifier of incoming DATAGRAM frames and use it to deliver the frame to the appropriate application.
+That service will allow applications co-located with HTTP/3 to request a unique flow identifier that they can subsequently use for their own purposes.
+The HTTP/3 implementation will then parse the flow identifier of incoming DATAGRAM frames and use it to deliver the frame to the appropriate application.

 # Security Considerations {#security}

-This document currently does not have additional security considerations on top of the ones defined in {{!I-D.ietf-quic-transport}} and
+This document currently does not have additional security considerations beyond those defined in {{!I-D.ietf-quic-transport}} and {{!I-D.pauly-quic-datagram}}.
-{{!I-D.pauly-quic-datagram}}.

 # IANA Considerations {#iana}